Limitations on exclusive rights: Computer programs

 Limitations on exclusive rights: Computer programs is the title of the current form of section 117 of the U.S. Copyright Act (17 U.S.C. § 117).
-In United States copyright law, it provides users with certain adaptation rights for computer software that they own.
+In the United States copyright law, provides users with certain adaptation rights for computer software that they own.

 Background

 The current form of section 117 is the result of a recommendation by CONTU, the National Commission on New Technological Uses of Copyrighted Works.
 The U.S. Congress established CONTU to study and make recommendations on modifying the 1976 Copyright Act to deal with new technologies, particularly computer software, that Congress had not addressed when it passed the 1976 Act.
 CONTU operated from 1975 to 1978, and its principal recommendation to Congress was to revise the wording of section 117.
 Its report stated:

 Because the placement of a work into a computer is the preparation of a copy, the law should provide that persons in rightful possession of copies of programs be able to use them freely without fear of exposure to copyright liability.
 Obviously, creators, lessors, licensors, and vendors of copies of programs intend that they be used by their customers, so that rightful users would but rarely need a legal shield against potential copyright problems.
 It is easy to imagine, however, a situation in which the copyright owner might desire, for good reason or none at all, to force a lawful owner or possessor of a copy to stop using a particular program.
 One who rightfully possesses a copy of a program, therefore, should be provided with a legal right to copy it to that extent which will permit its use by that possessor.
 This would include the right to load it into a computer and to prepare archival copies of it to guard against destruction or damage by mechanical or electrical failure.
 But this permission would not extend to other copies of the program.
 Thus, one could not, for example, make archival copies of a program and later sell some while retaining some for use.
 The sale of a copy of a program by a rightful possessor to another must be of all rights in the program, thus creating a new rightful possessor and destroying that status as regards the seller.

 The revisions recommended by CONTU were approved with one important change.
 Instead of "rightful possessor" of a computer program Congress used the word "owner" of a computer program.
 It is not clear why this change was made.
 This one change resulted in a state of affairs in which software vendors began to take the position that customers do not own their software but rather only "license" it.
 The courts have split on whether the assertion in software agreements that the customer does not own the software, and has only a right to use it in accordance with the license agreement, is legally enforceable.